 What does it mean to be compatible with someone from a B.O. perspective?

 A recent study on friendship and odor found that humans may pick up on certain elements of others’ scents that subconsciously draw them toward those folks or even help create a “clicking” feeling of connection.
 In analyzing the body odors of 20 pairs of friends who mutually agreed that they “just clicked” when they met, the researchers found that the smells of each pair were significantly more similar to each other than they were to random others.
-To ensure that these smell similarities were actually reflective of the peoples’ true B.O., the researchers used T-shirts that they’d slept in for two consecutive days, during which time they also didn’t use perfumes, deodorants, or scented soaps, and stayed away from pungent foods and drinks—leaving just pure B.O. behind (yum).
+To ensure that these smell similarities were actually reflective of the peoples’ true B.O., the researchers used T-shirts that they’d slept in for two consecutive days, during which time they also didn’t use perfumes, deodorants, or scented soaps, and stayed away from pungent foods (yep, there are plenty of foods that cause body odor) and drinks—leaving just pure B.O. behind (yum).